-EFFECT PAN LEVEL Drums Vocal Bass Guitar
+Drums Vocal Bass Guitar

-Pic4: Adding more or less of effect to an instrument or a voice is like moving it more or less "deep" in the room, creating a 3D sound image.
+Pic4: Adding more or less of effect for an instrument or a voice is like moving it more or less "deep" in the room.
+While PAN makes the left-right position, the amount of effect determines the "depth".
+The result is a 3-D sound image with clearly positioned sound sources.